hamzashakeel348/Todo-App/README.md

 - I tried my best to use better naming conventions in it, I mostly used "Camel Case" for the styling Classes.
 - To add or delete a Task, I utilized Hooks, Spread operators of Lists, etc.
 - For functional rerendering, UseEffect is used, in which the task list is used in the dependency array, which means the component will rerender when task list is updated.

-# Running the App:

-Following Scripts will be used to run the Todo-App:

-- Open the terminal, at the root folder of the Project.
-- To start the metro bundler, you should write "npx react-native start".
-It will start the basic metro bundler.
-- To run the app on Emulator, at first start the Emulator Device from the Android Studio, and then run the command "npx react-native run-android"
-- To run it on the IOS, you need the IOS Emulator, and run the command "npx react-native run-ios"

 ## Contributing